smckee99/auth0-tenant-security-hands-on-workshop/README.md

 ### Hands-On Lab

-> (After each step, add the configuration resource to `main.tf` and run `terraform apply -var-file="local.tfvars"`)
+> After each step, add the configuration resource to `main.tf` and run `terraform apply -var-file="local.tfvars"`

 1. Set tenant to not allow all current connections to be enabled when a new client is created.
 We want to be in control of this when automating apps/connections by only giving least access.
 1. Create client in terraform.
 Make sure to set jwt algorithm to RS256.
 Giving reasoning around why.
 1. Create connection.
 Enable a secure password policy and password dictionary, which does not allow passwords upon user signup that are part of the 10,000 worst passwords list + `Password1!` since it meets the requirements of good and isn’t contained in the 10,000 list.
     - > Side note: If you want to protect user’s privacy by not collecting data you do not need, you can add user attributes to the deny list so they don’t show up in tokens/logs (name, given_name, family_name, phone_number, etc)
 1. Enable One-Time-Passcode MFA + Email.
 Explain what is Adaptive MFA.
 Explain the importance of having two MFA factors in case one gets lost/stolen/compromised.
-    - > Bonus points: only enable phishing-resistant Multi-Factor Authentication factors.
+    - > Bonus points: only enable phishing-resistant Multi-Factor Authentication factors, like WebAuthn biometrics or hardware security keys.
 This can’t be done via terraform (yet).
 1. Enable Suspicious IP throttling attack protection.
 Auth0 counts and allows login and signup attempts separately.
 IP addresses suspended from further login attempts can still try to sign up.
 IP addresses suspended from further signup attempts can still try to log in.
 1. Enable brute-force attack protection.
 Inspect the velocity of login attempts from an IP for a particular account and block if exceeds a max_attempt threshold.
 1. Enable breached password detection attack protection.
 Blocks the login attempt if a breached password is used that appears in lists of breached passwords released on the dark web.
 Explain what is credential guard and how to enable it on tenant.